Cultural trends in Florida travel – insights from audience intent analysis

 We asked Oban International’s managing director, Greig Holbrook to articulate the importance of this approach to us: “Understanding your audience and its search behaviour is a fundamental building block for online marketing.
 Search engines and searchers are demanding increasingly accurate and relevant search results –so if you can understand why groups of consumers are typing a search query you can categorise their activity and make sure your marketing message, supporting content and website is meeting their needs through Paid Media, Social Media, Content or SEO.”

 The days of wrapping key terms in any old article are over – the content we can recommend and create both onsite and off can serve multiple stages of the buying cycle, across cultures and markets.
 Similarly, the days of the “English first” internet are far behind: statistics about growth in non-English markets impress on an almost daily basis.
-Whether it’s Brazil’s 88.5 million internet users or China’s potential as a 4G trendsetter, there’s enormous amounts of untapped potential – but you’ll have to understand your target customer’s intent if you want to profit.
+Whether it’s Brazil’s 88.5 million internet users or China’s potential as a 4G trendsetter, there are enormous amounts of untapped potential – but you’ll have to understand your target customer’s intent if you want to profit.